Ogden, Calgary: Royal Canadian Legion Branch 154

-In November 2023, the city of Calgary ordered the building to be demolished, in which the owners would take the city to court over the decision.
+The veterans' organization sold the building in 2012, after which it sat empty and unused for over a decade.
+The empty facility became a frequent target for vandalism, squatters, and multiple fires, resulting in over 100 emergency response calls.
+In 2023, the City of Calgary ordered the building to be demolished, in which the owners would take the city to court over the decision.

-The attempt from the owner to cancel the demolition order was dismissed by the Court of King's Bench in mid-2025, with the city hiring a contractor to demolish the building for 2026.
+The attempt from the owner to cancel the demolition order was dismissed by the Court of King's Bench in mid-2025, with the city hiring a contractor to demolish the building in 2026.